d2l-ai/d2l-en/chapter_preliminaries/probability.md

 More generally, we can simulate multiple draws from any variable with a finite number of possible outcomes
-(like the toss of a coin or roll of a die) by calling the multinomial function, setting the first argument to the number of draws
+(like the toss of a coin or roll of a dice) by calling the multinomial function, setting the first argument to the number of draws